-In accordance with SLFRS 09 Financial Instruments: Recognition and Measurement, the investments in repurchase agreements, commercial papers & fixed deposits are classified as 'loans and receivables' and are valued at amortised cost.
-Amounts attributable to Unit Holders are classified as 'other financial liabilities' and are carried at the redemption amount being net asset value.
-Payables are designated as 'other financial liabilities' at amortised cost.
+In accordance with SLFRS 09 Financial Instruments: Recognition and Measurement, the investments in repurchase agreements, commercial papers & fixed deposits are classified as debt instrument at amortised cost.
+Amounts attributable to Unit Holders are classified as 'other financial liabilities'.

 3.2 Financial risk management objectives, policies and processes